Saint Andrew's is a safe place to get support.

 When we sing and make a joyful noise, our hearts and being relax.

 When we connect with God, Creator, the Holy One, we find peace.

-Sunday Suppers is currently offering a hybrid model, welcoming guests into the space for a sitdown supper time with community, while continuing to offer takeaway meals to those who do not wish to come inside.
+Sunday Suppers is currently offering a hybrid model, welcoming guests into the space for a sitdown supper time with community, while also offering takeaway meals to those who do not wish to come inside.

 Pre-registration or ID is not required.

 A survivors peer support group, being present with each other to share hope and resources.
 The group is open to everyone who has lost someone to the act of suicide.

 Halifax Survivors of Suicide Loss (SOS) Group meets on the 2nd Wednesday of each month from 7:30 - 9:00pm at Saint Andrew's in the Mary Holmes room.
 No registration is necessary.